Faith, Religion and Belief

 Chaplaincy service

 The team is committed to making the University a place of religious tolerance, diversity and respect.
 They are joined in their work by a further team of honorary chaplains.
-They are all members of staff in the University.

-The Chaplaincy at Newcastle University also offers:
+The Chaplaincy at Newcastle University offers

-- mindfulness sessions
+• mindfulness sessions

-- confidential listening and support
+• confidential listening and support

-- faith exploration
+• faith exploration

-- signposting to appropriate local faith communities
+• signposting to appropriate local faith communities

-- opportunities for prayer and worship
+• opportunities for prayer and worship

-- spiritual accompaniment
+• spiritual accompaniment

-- socials, fun and friendship
+• socials, fun and friendship

 Our facilities for faith observation and faith activities

 Newcastle University provides a Muslim prayer space in the King George VI.
-This is accessible to all staff and students, using a smartcard.
+This is accessible to all colleagues and students, using a smartcard.
 Newcastle University manages the space, in accordance with the Faith Space Policy.

 There are two quiet rooms available in the Urban Sciences Building, which can be used for prayer and reflection.

 The Chaplains' office is now in the Agriculture Building.
-The Chaplaincy Library is currently in storage, and religious groups are booking rooms across campus.